Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Ultra.md

 # Ultra

-An archetype of polyattribute Celestial Warriors inspired by Ultraman.
+An archetype of polyattribute LIGHT Celestial Warrior Spirit monsters inspired by Ultraman.

 <br>